MorganStenberg/TableTopTales/TESTING.md

 There are some issues with accessibility related some React Bootstrap components, like the Progressbar the is being used for the rating in the reviews.
 I have added an aria-label, but it is not targeting the inner div that is being created.
 To sort this out and improve the accessibility I created a custom progressbar component instead, that I could target with and Aria-label.

+There is also some issues with "best practices", which is related to the fact that Chrome will suspend oper

 ### Responsiveness
 The site has been tested for responsiveness throughout the development by using Google Dev Tools, as well as through [Responsivetesttool](https://responsivetesttool.com/).